Mother Teresa & Me: Critical reception

 Mother Teresa & Me received a range of responses from critics.
 Abhishek Srivastava of Times of India awarded the film 3 out of 5 stars, noting "While “Mother Teresa & Me” is a sincere effort to portray the lives of two determined women side by side, it falls short of providing a truly immersive experience for viewers.
 Despite its honest intentions, the film misses an opportunity to create a truly captivating and memorable story".

 The Catholic World Report highlighted mixed reactions.
 Some Catholics praised the film for its portrayal of Mother Teresa and the inspiration it provided.
 However, Fr.
 Brian Kolodiejchuk, the postulator for the cause of beatification and canonization for Mother Teresa, criticized the film for its depiction of Mother Teresa's spiritual struggles.
 He felt that the film did not fully capture the depth of her faith and perseverance.

 Abhinav of Telangana Today also commented on the film, stating, "Director Kamal Musale could have done wonders but stopped short of delivering a masterpiece for reasons best known to him."

 Criticism

-Brian Kolodiejchuk voiced strong criticism of the film.
+Fr.
+Kolodiejchuk voiced strong criticism of the film.
 As the editor of Mother Teresa's personal correspondence, Fr.
 Kolodiejchuk highlighted that the film misrepresented her "darkness."
 He insisted that the producers were unaware of Mother Teresa's interpretation of her spiritual struggles and their significance to her life and vocation.

 Several Catholic leaders praised the film.
 Fr.
 Robert Sirico, president emeritus of the Acton Institute, described the film as well-written, acted, and produced.
 Derry Connolly, president of the John Paul the Great Catholic University, called it "one of the best saint movies" he had seen in a long time.

 Fr.
 Gerald Murray commended the film for its depiction of love and humanity, while Greg Schleppenbach of The Culture Project International and James Stella of the Mother Teresa Project at Ave Maria University also shared positive views.